 FTC v.
-Wyndham — Counsel for Wyndham Worldwide Corporation in lawsuit brought under Section 5 of the FTC Act, where the FTC alleges that Wyndham's data-security practices constituted "unfair" and "deceptive" trade practices.
-Lawsuit has the potential to be the first ever fully litigated data-security case under Section 5 of the FTC Act.
+Wyndham — Counsel for Wyndham Worldwide Corporation in lawsuit brought by the Federal Trade Commission.
+In this first-of-its-kind case, the FTC alleges that Wyndham's data-security practices constituted "unfair" and "deceptive" trade practices under Section 5 of the FTC Act.

 United Auto Workers v.
 Honeywell — Counsel for Honeywell International Inc. in class action concerning retiree health care benefits.
 Case involves disputes over federal labor laws and allegations of fraud and negligence.

 Beer v.
 United States — Counsel for six federal judges who brought suit against the United States alleging that Congress's withholding of future salary adjustments mandated by law violated the Compensation Clause of Article III.
 Achieved 10-2 victory before the en banc Federal Circuit.

 Florida v.
 Georgia — Counsel for the State of Georgia in equitable apportionment action before the Supreme Court.

 Amar Shakti Enterprises v.
 Wyndham — Counsel for Wyndham Worldwide Corporation in nationwide class action brought by hotel franchisees concerning alleged breach of contract and unfair trade practices.
 Case voluntarily dismissed with prejudice following discovery.